jodiefostersarmy/jodiefostersarmy/README.md

 - 🗿 I’m currently learning Docker and Terraform.
 - 🪤 How to reach me: At any of the social links at the bottom of this page.
 - 🪑 Design enthusiast
-- 🎱 Junior DevSecOps in training
+- 🎱 Junior DevSecOps engineer in training

 <br />